GfellerLab/SIB_workshop/README.md

 The exponential scaling of scRNA-seq data represents an important hurdle for downstream analyses.
-One of the solutions to simplify large-scale and noisy scRNA-seq data is to merge transcriptionally similar cells into *metacells*.
+One of the solutions to simplify large-scale and noisy scRNA-seq data is to merge transcriptionally highly similar cells into *metacells*.
 The concept was first introduced by [*Baran et al., 2019*](https://doi.org/10.1186/s13059-019-1812-2) (MetaCell1.0) and by [*Iacono et al., 2018*](https://doi:10.1101/gr.230771.117) (bigSCale).
 More recent methods to build